mym-br/gnuspeech_sa/README.md

 Gnuspeech is an articulatory speech synthesizer.
 The project implemented the first articulatory text-to-speech (TTS) software (as far as I know).
 It was developed in the 90s, around 30 years ago (in 2023).
-Gnuspeech was previously a closed source commercial software, available only for NeXT computers.
+The synthesizer was previously a closed source commercial software, available only for NeXT computers.
 After the demise of NeXT, the software was donated to the [GNU][] project.
 It uses a simple vocal tract model, because the NeXT was a very slow computer.
 The CPUs of the 90s operated at a frequency of tens of MHz (not a typo), around 100x slower than the technology in 2023.
-The relative low complexity of the model makes it not too difficult to understand, and it allows low latency synthesis on modern personal computers.
+The relative low complexity of the model allows low latency synthesis on modern personal computers.

 [GNU]: https://www.gnu.org